ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 !!! example "Task 7 - Convergence of CO2 vs Methane"

     We have now done a convergence test using the scripts `file_builder.py` and `convergence_processing.py` for methane.
-Re-do your convergence for CO2 using these convergence scripts.
+Copy `convergence_processing.py` and `file_build.py` to `02_ecut/01/carbon_dioxide`.
+Redo the convergence for CO2 using the convergence scripts as we did above using the script `run_02.sh`.
+Before running anything, make sure to remove the `data.txt` that is already in this directory from our previous calculation.

     - Which molecule has the lower plane-wave cutoff?

     ??? success "Answer"
+        After running `convergence_processing.py` we can see that:

         $E_{\text{cut}}^{\text{CO2}} = 65 \,\text{Ry}$

         $E_{\text{cut}}^{\text{Methane}} = 75 \,\text{Ry}$